ROMAN NAMES & MONASTERY LOCATIONS IN ENGLAND

 Bourne Priory

 Lincolnsh.
-A Nave and SW tower in use
+A - Nave and SW tower in parish use.

-Boxgrove Priory Sussex B Choir and central tower in use
+Boxgrove Priory Sussex B - Choir and central tower in use.
+EH.

 Bridlington Priory Yorksh.
-A Nave in use.
-Gateway
+A - Nave in use.
+Gatehouse modernized and used as a museum.

 B